• Skip to primary navigation

 Homemade salted caramel whipped into a creamy buttercream is just what this cake needs to make it your new favorite.
 Some may argue it's the best part of this delicious snacking cake.

 If you'd prefer, top with cream cheese frosting for a flavor variation.
+Looking for something a bit different using salted caramel?
+Try my Cloud-soft Salted Caramel Cake with its fudgy frosting!

 A slice of Banana Snack Cake with frosting waiting to be served.